jadecobra/python_tdd_exercises/source/classes.rst

                ]
            )

-the terminal updates to show an `AssertionError <./AssertionError.rst>`_ as our expected and real values do not match
+the terminal updates to show an :doc:`AssertionError` as our expected and real values do not match

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^